 – Handle Size

-Both have the same handle sizes.
+Both have the same handle sizes at 5″.
 Hot Tools brushes have larger handles compared to other models on our list.
 Those with small hands may not easily grasp without discomfort.

 – Length

 Both hot air brush lengths measure up the same at 13″.
-13 is the shortest among the hot air brushes we’ve tested, however, we don’t feel this to be an advantage or shortcoming.
+While hot air brushes typically range from 13 to 14 inches, we don’t see this 1-inch difference as either an advantage or a disadvantage.

 – Noise Level

-The noise levels are above average.
-We have tested many brands of hot air brushes and we wouldn’t be wrong if we say that Hot Tools is the noisiest.
+The noise levels are about average.
+We’ve tested many brands of hot air brushes, and we can say these aren’t loud tools.

 – Cord:

-Hot Tools seems to have listened to the consumer requests because the new “Black Gold” has an 8.5-inch cord while “24K” is only 7.5 inches.
-Don’t take this lightly, this 1 inch can make a big difference in the comfort department, especially if your mirror is not right next to the plug.
+Hot Tools seems to have listened to the consumer requests because the new “Black Gold” has an 8ft cord while “24K” is only 7ft.
+Don’t take this lightly, this 1ft can make a big difference in the comfort department, especially if your mirror is not right next to the plug.

 Price And Guarantee

-Their prices are quite similar; 53 dollars for “Black Gold” vs 40 dollars for “24K”.
+Their prices are quite similar; $53 for “Black Gold” vs $40 for “24K”.
 Now this is a very small difference for the upgrade that “Black Gold” provides.
 We advise you not to mind the difference and go for whatever is best for your needs.

 “Black Gold” provides a lifetime limited guarantee, which is absolutely delightful to hear.
 It’s the only hot air brush on our list that offers such a privilege.
 “24K”, on the other hand, offers 7 years limited warranty, which is quite high as well.